nanoporetech/dorado/README.md

 ### Note on wget

-If downloading builds via wget, it is necessary to untar the files for example:
+If downloading builds via wget, it is necessary to untar the files, for example:

 ```
 wget https://nanoporetech.box.com/shared/static/h8eqc9htxk938jzpl4fch2rqlm48yeb0.gz